patrick-zippenfenig/us-with-german-umlauts/README.md

 # Mac U.S. keyboard layout with German Umlauts
-Modified U.S. Keyboard layout with German Umlauts with `option` key:
+This layout is designed for German speakers using U.S. English mac keyboards.
+The layout is a modified U.S. English keyboard layout with German Umlauts using `⌥ option` key bindings:
 * `option` + `a` => `ä`
 * `option` + `o` => `ö`
 * `option` + `u` => `ü`